openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## W3C Verifiable Credentials

+W3C Verifiable Credentials may use an additional parameter for the `descriptor_map` with the `presentation_submission`: The `path_nested` object inside an Input Descriptor Mapping Object is used to describe how to find a returned Credential within a Verifiable Presentation, and contains a `format` parameter with the Credential format identifier as a value and a `path` parameter with a relative path to the Verifiable Credential.
+Non-normative examples can be found further in this section.

 ### VC signed as a JWT, not using JSON-LD {#jwt_vc}

 This section illustrates presentation of a Credential conformant to [@VC_DATA] that is signed using JWS, and does not use JSON-LD.